-This history museum is located in nearby Sandy Springs, roughly 30 kilometres southwest of Johns Creek.
+This history museum is located in nearby Sandy Springs, roughly 19 miles southwest of Johns Creek.
 Dedicated to the history of the region, it makes for a worthwhile detour from Johns Creek itself.

 Its Heritage Green site preserves the original spring after which Sandy Springs is named, while the museum space occupies the historic Williams-Payne House.

-Exhibits include artefacts from the American Civil War period, which played a major role in the lives of the people of this part of Georgia.
+Exhibits include artifacts from the American Civil War period, which played a major role in the lives of the people of this part of Georgia.

 5. Chattahoochee River National Recreation Area

-Run by the US National Parks Service, this recreation area follows the course of the Chattahoochee River for some 75 kilometres.
+Run by the US National Parks Service, this recreation area follows the course of the Chattahoochee River for some 46 miles.